How to be a strong candidate for medical school

 - At least one math course; preferably also statistics

-- Social science courses (consider HDFS courses)
+- Social science courses (consider HDFS courses, psychology or sociology)

 - Humanities

 Online courses, study abroad and international science courses are usually not accepted by medical schools for completing prerequisites.
+Always check specific medical/health professions schools for specific prerequisites.

 Most medical schools highly recommend: